FlorianNelles/CI-Upgrader/README.md

 - **Copy Files**
   - Copies all relevant directories and files from the old CI3 to the new CI4 project
 - **Edit Files**
-  - Convert CI3 file into CI4 syntax (Config, Languages, Migrations, Routes)
+  - Convert CI3 files/settings into CI4 (Config, Languages, Migrations, Routes)
   - Use kenjis upgrade-helper to make CI3 code compatible (Controllers, Models, Libraries)
 - **Create UpgradeLog**
-  - This created file contains all informations about the upgrade process and all tasks the CI-Upgrader has done
+  - This created file contains all informations about the upgrade process and all tasks the CI-Upgrader has executed

 **However** the CI-Upgrader is **not** able to transfer all of your code into CodeIgniter 4 without errors.
 So some manually adjustment has to be done afterwards.
-Thats because there are a lot of changes between CI3 and CI4 and CodeIgniter projects can be very individual, specially with own created Libraries, Classes and Functions.
+Thats because there are a lot of new things in CI4, like different application structure, syntax and namespaces.
+Also CodeIgniter projects can be very individual, specially with own created Libraries, Classes and Functions.

 For more informations about the CI-Upgrader and the adjustment that have to be done after the upgrade, check out the [Documentation](https://github.com/FlorianNelles/CI-Upgrader/blob/main/Documentation.md).